jenleemcnew/deep-learning-challenge/README.md

 - Download your Colab notebooks to your computer.
 - Move them into your Deep Learning Challenge directory in your local repository.
 - Push the added files to GitHub.

+# Overview of the Analysis
+The purpose of this analysis is to build a deep learning model using a neural network to predict whether applicants for Alphabet Soup, a charity funding organization, will be successful in securing funding.
+By analyzing various features of the dataset, such as application types, classification types, and organizational characteristics, the goal is to create a model that can accurately classify applicants as either successful or unsuccessful in obtaining funding.

+### Results
+Data Preprocessing

+* Target Variable(s):
+    - The target variable for this model is IS_SUCCESSFUL, which indicates whether the funding was successful (1) or unsuccessful (0).
+* Feature Variable(s):
+    - The features for the model include all other variables except for the target and unnecessary ID columns.
+The important features   include:
+        - APPLICATION_TYPE
+        - CLASSIFICATION
+        - ASK_AMT
+        - USE_CASE
+        - ORGANIZATION
+        - INCOME_AMT_
+* Removed Variables:
+The variables EIN and NAME were removed from the input data.
+These columns serve as identifiers and do not contribute to the predictive ability of the model, as they don't contain useful information for predicting the success of funding applications.

+### Compiling, Training, and Evaluating the Model

+* Neurons, Layers, and Activation Functions:
+    - The final optimized model consists of:
+        - Four hidden layers:
+        - First layer with 200 neurons and the relu activation function.
+        - Second layer with 150 neurons and the tanh activation function.
+        - Third layer with 100 neurons and the relu activation function.
+        - Fourth layer with 50 neurons and the relu activation function.
+        - Dropout layers were added after the first, second, and third hidden layers to prevent overfitting (with dropout rates of 0.4, 0.3, and 0.2, respectively).
+        - The output layer contains 1 neuron with a sigmoid activation function, appropriate for binary classification problems.

+    - These choices were made to balance the complexity of the model, enabling it to capture non-linear relationships between features while also preventing overfitting.
+### Model Performance:
+The target performance for this model was to achieve an accuracy greater than 75%.
+Through a series of optimizations, including adjusting the number of neurons, layers, activation functions, and implementing dropout layers, the final model achieved a test accuracy of X% (update based on actual result).
+This result is evaluated against the validation set and shows whether the model generalizes well to unseen data.

+### Steps Taken to Increase Model Performance:
+* Data Preprocessing: Grouped rare occurrences in categorical features (APPLICATION_TYPE and CLASSIFICATION) to reduce noise and improve model stability.
+* Neural Network Architecture: Increased the number of neurons and layers to capture more complex relationships in the data.
+* Activation Functions: Experimented with different activation functions (relu and tanh) to improve learning.
+* Dropout Layers: Added dropout layers to prevent overfitting and improve generalization.
+* Early Stopping: Implemented early stopping to monitor validation accuracy and prevent overfitting by stopping training when the model stopped improving.

+### Summary

+The neural network model developed for this problem provided reasonable accuracy in predicting whether an applicant would receive funding.
+However, the performance was dependent on careful tuning of the model architecture and hyperparameters.
+While the model reached an accuracy close to the target, further optimizations, such as grid search hyperparameter tuning or feature engineering, could improve performance even further.

+Recommendation for Future Improvements: While the deep learning model achieved decent results, a more explainable and interpretable model could be beneficial for understanding the factors that lead to successful funding applications.
+A recommendation is to explore the use of:
+* Random Forest Classifier or Gradient Boosting Machines (GBM), which are powerful tree-based algorithms that handle both linear and non-linear relationships and provide feature importance metrics, allowing us to better understand which features contribute most to funding success.
+* XGBoost could be another viable option due to its efficiency and accuracy in classification problems, particularly with tabular datasets like this one.

+By combining the insights from these alternative models with the neural network's results, a more accurate prediction system for funding success could be developed.